henrikhorluck/tdt4140-washlists/README.md

 cd backend
 ```

-The dependencies for the backend are specificed in `/backend/pyproject.toml`.
+The dependencies for the backend are specificed in `backend/pyproject.toml`.
 Here we specify which dependencies
 the project depends on, and which range of version are valid.
 At any given time, the version is locked to a specific
 version, which is listed in `backend/poetry.lock`.

-To install the dependencies (django, djangorestframework, and more), run the following:
+To install the dependencies (Django, Django REST Framework, and more), run the following:

 ```bash
 poetry install